-Marketers are familiar with modern marketing tactics like FaceBook Ads, Google PPC Ads, etc. But did you know only 2% of click-through website visitors convert?
-A newer, and underused, method is coming to the surface; retargeting marketing.
+Marketers are familiar with modern marketing tactics like FaceBook Ads, Google PPC Ads, LinkedIn Ads, etc., for marketing campaigns.
+But did you know only 2% of click-through website visitors convert?
+It is now clear that an underused marketing strategy is worth taking a look at: retargeting marketing.

 What is retargeting marketing?

-Essentially, retargeting marketing is a way to capture leads who have slipped through the cracks.
+Essentially, retargeting marketing is a way to keep your company and product top of mind & capture leads who have slipped through the cracks.
 Perhaps those who clicked your ad but never converted, or those who have visited your website, but left before contacting you.

-Retargeting gives you the ability to reach consumers with relevant content based on their previous behaviors.
+Retargeting gives you the ability to reach your target audience with relevant content based on their previous behaviors.
 Website visitors who are retargeted with display ads are more likely to convert by 70%.

 There are two kinds of retargeting marketing you can use to increase your conversion rate; pixel-based and list-based.

 For instance, a user visits your site, they browse around but don’t convert, and ultimately leave your site.
 You place a small piece of code, or “pixel,” on your site that drops an anonymous browser cookie.
-This cookie is then sent to your retargeting provider, such as Google Ads, telling it when to show these specific users your ads to remind them about your product.
+This cookie is then sent to your retargeting provider, such as Google Ads (formerly Google AdWords), telling it when to show these specific users your ads to remind them about your product or service.

 It works because it serves targeted ads only to users who are already familiar with your brand and have shown interest in purchasing from you.